-The Northern Yukian language was traditionally spoken from the Coast Range bordering the Sacramento Valley to Fort Bragg on the coast.
+The traditional Northern Yukian language area ranges from the Coast Range bordering the Sacramento Valley to Fort Bragg on the coast.
 It has three distinct dialects: Yuki, spoken in the upper drainage of the Middle Fork of the Eel River; Huchnom, spoken on the lower Eel River; and Coast Yuki, spoken on the Pacific coast between Fort Bragg and Usal Creek.
-In pre-contact times, there were approximately 6880 speakers of Yuki, 2100 of Huchnom, and 750 of Coast Yuki (Cook 1956).
-Today, there are no first-language speakers (Golla 2011).
+In pre-contact times, there were approximately 6,880 speakers of Yuki, 2,100 of Huchnom, and 750 of Coast Yuki (Cook 1956).
+In the 21st century, there are no first-language speakers (Golla 2011).

-Northern Yukian is a Yukian language; the other member of this family is Wappo.
+Northern Yukian (also called "Yuki") is a Yukian language; the other member of this family is Wappo.

 Selected archival materials at Berkeley